KAANSSAR/Cardinal/README.md

 docker compose up
 ```

-## Security note

-Never commit `.env` or paste real API keys into chat, commits, or issues. `.env` is gitignored; `.env.example` is the committed template.
-If a key is ever exposed, regenerate it immediately on the provider's dashboard.

 ## Why this exists

 Bloomberg Terminal costs $24,000/year and combines fundamental data with analytics in a single interface.
 No open tool does the same for DCF valuation, quant signal analysis, and algorithmic backtesting together.
 Cardinal aims to close that gap, with a closeable AI sidebar (four agents — Xavi, Iniesta, Busquets, Messi — named after the Barça midfield) that interprets each lens using only Cardinal's own computed data, with strict read-only guardrails, powered by Gemini 2.5 Flash.